LANDSCAPE MASTER CLASS

 • History, critique, and review

-Working in the Field:
+Working in the Field

 • Seeing the light – feeling the moment

-• Weight and portability
+• Editing and Printing

-Landscape into Art:
+Landscape into Art

 • Pictorial design – how pictures function